Why do many Arab Christians refer to God as “Allah”? Are Allah and the God of Christianity the Same?

-The names “Allah” and “God” are generally interchangeable within the Muslim religion and in Middle Eastern cultures.
+The names “Allah” and “God” are generally interchangeable in Middle Eastern cultures and within the Muslim religion.
 Some English translations of the Qu’ran (Koran) use the name “God,” others use “Allah.”
 This sometimes comes as a surprise to Christians who were raised in Western cultures.
-Among former Muslims, many converts to Christianity commonly refer to God as “Allah.”
-(This is despite the fact that they recognize clear differences in the character and nature of God and His plan as described by the Bible compared to Islamic writings.
-For example, although both Christians, Muslims and Jews firmly believe there is only one God, true followers of Jesus Christ (God incarnate) know the vital and wonderful reality of God’s Triune nature—Father, Son and Holy Spirit.
+Many ex-Muslim converts to Christianity commonly refer to God as “Allah.”
+These converts clearly recognize the major differences in the character and nature of God and His plan as described by the Old and New Testament, in contrast to that of Islamic writings.
+Although both Christians, Muslims and Jews firmly believe there is only one God, true followers of Jesus Christ (God incarnate) know the vital and wonderful reality of God’s Triune nature—Father, Son and Holy Spirit.

 Of course, the word “God” does not actually appear in the original Hebrew or Greek manuscripts of the Bible, accepted as Holy by both Christians and Muslims.
 “God” is an old English word which developed from an Indo-European word, meaning “that which is invoked,” which is also the ancestor of the German word Gott (meaning: God).